-- The definitions and benchmarks for 'affordable housing' as set out in Table 2.1 above; - The principles set out in Section 2.2 above; - The KPIs set out in Section 2.3 above.
+- The definitions and benchmarks for 'affordable housing' as set out in Table 2.1 above; - The principles set out in Section 2.2 above; - The KPIs set out in Section 2.4 above.

-Council will dedicate one Council-owned sites for affordable housing partnerships in the shortterm in Nowra-Bomaderry, with the potential to expand development opportunities on additional land in this precinct; and will investigate other Council or publicly owned sites that could be dedicated to affordable housing partnerships in the medium- and longer-term (see sites in Strategies 3, 6 and 18 below).
+Council will dedicate one Council-owned site for affordable housing partnerships in the short-term in Nowra-Bomaderry, with the potential to expand development opportunities on additional land in this precinct; and will investigate other Council or publicly owned sites that could be dedicated to affordable housing partnerships in the medium- and longer-term (see sites in Strategies 3, 7 and 20 below).